cloudsoft/brooklyn-terraform/README.md

 There are several options available for building and running.

+### Downloading a standalone distro release

+Download a standalone distro release from the [releases page of this repo](https://github.com/mikezaccardo/brooklyn-terraform/releases).

+Extract the tarball:

+    tar xzf brooklyn-terraform-dist.tar.gz

+Navigate to the extracted folder:

+    cd brooklyn-terraform

+To run Apache Brooklyn with Terraform support bundled:

+    ./start.sh launch

 ### Building a standalone distro

 To build an assembly, simply run: